makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

   * all four metrics increase when going from GPT to GPT2-small
-    * ie larger metrics for the higher-quality model (higher quality since GPT2-small was trained to better data) and smaller for the lower-quality model, when the number of layers is ﬁxed
+    * ie larger metrics for the higher-quality model (higher quality since GPT2-small was trained to better data) and smaller for the lower-quality model, when the number of layers is fixed
   * This is unexpected
   * we can perform model diagnostics, by separating α ^ into its two components
     * α and λ max, and examining the distributions of each